Kyleena Side Effects

 1. "Product Information.
 Liletta (levonorgestrel)."
 Actavis Pharma, Inc., Parsippany, NJ.

-Not all side effects for Kyleena may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of Kyleena may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about Kyleena (levonorgestrel)